ykteh93/Deep_Reinforcement_Learning-Atari/README.md

 3 Atari games (MsPacman, Boxing and Pong) are being tested with the same architecture of Q-learning

 <br><br/>
-The details of the architecture is as follow:
+The key details of the architecture is as follow:

 <dl>
   <dt>State Space:</dt>